Reload the File and Serve page by pressing the "Reload this page" button or F5

 10. May I include more than one document for filing per submission?

-Yes, eFileTexas will allow multiple documents with the same cause number to be filed in one submission.
+Yes, eFileTexas will allow multiple lead documents with the same cause number to be filed in one submission.
 Use "ADD ANOTHER FILING" button.
 Do not use attachments.

 11. How do I file the “Original Will and/or Codicils” with the Probate Clerk now that I’ve electronically filed my Application to Probate Will?